-Lisa W. Coyne, PhD, Program Director, OCDI Jr.
+Lisa W. Coyne, PhD, Senior Clinical Consultant, OCDI Jr.

 Dr. Coyne has worked with young people for nearly 20 years, is on the faculty of the International OCD Foundation Behavior Therapy Training Institute, and is an internationally recognized acceptance and commitment therapy (ACT) trainer.
 She has published numerous peer-reviewed articles and chapters on anxiety, OCD, and parenting and is the author of The Joy of Parenting: An Acceptance and Commitment Therapy Guide to Effective Parenting in the Early Years.

 Dr. Jenike is the founder of the OCDI and the Obsessive Compulsive Disorders Clinic and Research Unit at Massachusetts General Hospital.
 He is recognized as a world-renowned researcher, having published over 200 articles on OCD and other topics.
 He is currently the principal investigator of an OCD longitudinal family study that seeks to examine the clinical, genetic, imaging, and neurocognitive areas of this disorder.